The Sophie Germain

 Commenting on these good results, Christel Heydemann, Chief Executive Officer of the Orange group, said:

-There is no certainty at this stage that an agreement will be reached, but we aim to create a constructive dialogue and we remain focused on the execution of our strategy.
+There is no certainty at this stage that an agreement will be reached, and we remain focused on the execution of our strategy.

 -------

-In terms of commercial performance, the Group maintained its leadership position in convergence in France and Europe.
-It demonstrated very good commercial momentum in mobile contracts and in very high-speed fixed broadband, passing the threshold of 10 million FTTH customers in France.
-Mobile services had 269.7 million accesses worldwide (+6.6%) including 100.4 million contracts (+5.9%).
-Fixed services had 38.1 million accesses worldwide (-1.5%), with 22.7 million fixed broadband accesses (+4.7%), of which 16.0 million were very high-speed broadband accesses, an area of continued strong growth (+13.4%).
+• In terms of commercial performance, the Group maintained its leadership position in convergence in Europe (including France), with a total of 9.3 million convergent customers (+1.9%).
+Mobile services had 272.8 million accesses worldwide (+7.8%).
+Fixed services had 38.1 million accesses worldwide (-0.6%) of which 16.5 million were very high-speed broadband accesses, an area that continued to show strong growth (+13.0%).

 -------